NickG-Math/C4-Homology/README.md

 - Computes the product of these Euler and orientation classes and checks if it's a generator

-- checks if the generator is also in our tables, giving out an error if there is a mismatch and
+- Checks if the generator is also in our tables, sending out an error if not and

-- prints the answer in a variable form depending on the generator, that can look like
+- Prints the answer in a form that looks like

 ```
 Top Generator verified: asigma^2*alambda^3
 ```

-or
+or like

 ```
 Mid Generator verified: usigma^4*bar(ulambda^2)